 Walloon Hotel, Walloon

-Formerly known as the Walloon Saloon, this hotel was built more than a century ago but rebuilt after fire – although that chimney is the original one!
-The hotel has a laidback restaurant and beer garden.
-Watch out for week day lunch specials from $5.95 (homemade beef rissoles with mash and veg anyone?) and a brand new menu launching mid-February.
-Also good to know: if you’re visiting on the first Sunday or the month, the Walloon Markets are worth a look, just a short drive away at Waterlea Estate.
+Formerly known as the Walloon Saloon, the Walloon Hotel was built more than a century ago but rebuilt after fire – although that chimney is the original one!
+The hotel has a laidback restaurant and a newly renovated beer garden.
+Watch out for week day lunch specials.

 The Sundowner, Haigslea